maoyuans/maoyuans.github.io/misc/quotes.md

 > I think that when loneliness really gets into you, it doesn't ever let you go, even when you're no longer alone.
 I feel it still, even when I'm sitting around the table with the Hex, laughing and drinking.
 I'm happy.
 I'm with everyone.
 But it's there.
 Like someone removed a kidney or a rib from me once, a long time ago.
 A hollowness that aches a little on rainy days.

 -- *Warframe: 1999*.

+---

+> People might bring up Vincent van Gogh as an example of a painter who did great work in spite of, or because of, his suffering.
+I like to think that van Gogh would have been even more prolific and even greater if he wasn't so restricted by the things tormenting him.
+I don't think it was pain that made him so great, I think painting brought him whatever happiness he had.

+-- *David Lynch*

+---

+> Sometimes entertainment is an overrated function of art.
+Sometimes being maid uncomfortable is the point.

+-- *Simon Peggs*